Anthony Lynham: Political career

 Lynham was first elected on 19 July 2014 at the Stafford by-election, which resulted from the resignation of former member Chris Davis, defeating the Liberal National candidate Bob Andersen with a 62 percent two-party vote from a 19-point two-party-preferred swing.
 Lynham then entered the Shadow Cabinet.

 Palaszczuk government

 On 16 February 2015, he was sworn in as Minister for State Development and Minister for Natural Resources and Mines in the Palaszczuk Ministry.

 On 10 September 2020, Lynham announced he would retire from the Queensland Parliament and not contest the seat of Stafford in the 2020 election.

+Honours and recognition

+Lynham was appointed as an Officer of the Order of Australia (AO) in the 2026 Australia Day Honours for "distinguished service to trauma medicine as an oral and maxillofacial surgeon, to the Parliament of Queensland, and to the community".